Yxmna/Embeder-bY/README.md

 ## ![](https://media.discordapp.net/attachments/651877464234131476/651877501961895956/icon.png?width=20&height=20) WELCOME TO YOU

-#### Embeder | Presentation
+#### Embeder-bY | Presentation

-Embeder is a visual tool that allows you to easily create and send embed for Discord.
+Embeder-bY is a visual tool that allows you to easily create and send embed for Discord.
 It works with your own bot without the need to code anything

  ## INSTALLATION